HasanaParker/PIXELATE/README.md

 The goal of my project is to take an audio file( or just take the lyrics directly) and choose random lyrics from the song to generate an image to then turn that image into a piece of pixel art.

 ### Project Overview
 Everyone loves to listen to music.
 Music is a beautiful thing because like a story or a painting everyone walks away with a different intrepretation.
 I wonder though what would be the interpretation of a machine.
 The goal of this project is to give the neural network a song and having it tokenize the audio to text, then taking that text and geenrating a pixelated version of that image.
+We will need to do image-image translation in order to make sure that the image that the neural network generates from the text gets pixelated.
+This approach is called "Neural Style Transfer".

 ### What is Pixel art?
 Pixel art is a cool and unique art style.
 It is very simple, with each picel block working together to create a final piece of art.